maksumov/angular-debug-quest/README.md

 1. Clone the repository
 2. Run `npm install` to install the dependencies
+3. Run `npm run server` to start the JSON server
-3. Run `ng serve` to start the application
+4. Run `ng serve` to start the application
-4. Open the application in your browser
+5. Open the application in your browser
-5. Fix the bugs
+6. Fix the bugs

 ## Scope of the project